EngagedMD

 Ideate and Iterate

-The initial wireframes and prototypes allowed for quick feedback from internal and external user groups.
-The feedback revealed gaps in the initial hypothesis which were addressed.
-The first visual designs were created using MUI to speed up the design process and development.
+The initial wireframes and prototypes enabled rapid feedback from both internal and external user groups.
+This iterative process helped uncover gaps in the initial hypothesis, which were promptly addressed to refine the design.

-From low to high fidelity, wireframing allowed to narrow down the feature scope
+Wireframing, from low to high fidelity, helped refine and narrow the feature scope.

 Setbacks